wethegit/component-library/packages/wethegit-components/README.md

 That being said, you can **still** use this library as a dependency if you want to, you most likely already have a bundler in place to handle your React codebase.

-To do so, first make sure you are using `typescript` and that you include `node_modules/@wethegit/components/src` in your `tsconfig.json`'s `include` array.
+1. Make sure you are using `typescript` and that you include `node_modules/@wethegit/components/src` in your `tsconfig.json`'s `include` array and also make sure yourbundler also process these files.

-Also, ensure that you have `sass` installed and configured in your bundler.
+2. Ensure that you have `sass` installed and configured in your bundler.

 Then install the library: